-The cost of legal fees can be rather expensive for many.
-Luckily, there are simple things you can do to help save money on legal fees over time - such as choosing the right attorney and doing some of the leg work up front.
-Additionally, while having a solid understanding of the type of legal fees is always a good idea, it will also help ensure a good working relationship with your attorney and, in turn, help your bottom line.
+The cost of legal fees can be rather expensive for most people.
+Luckily, there are simple things you can do to save money on legal fees over time, such as choosing the right attorney and doing some of the legwork up front.
+Additionally, having a solid understanding of the different types of legal fees will help ensure a good working relationship with your attorney.
+In the end, it will also help your bottom line.

 Below are six ways to lower your legal fees and reduce the overall costs of legal representation.

-- Ask for a Flat Fee Arrangement - There are several common types of legal fee arrangements used by lawyers, including hourly rates, contingency fees, and flat fee arrangements.
-If your case is relatively simple or routine, such as a will or an uncontested divorce, you should consider asking for a flat-fee agreement based on a predetermined amount to help lower your legal fees.
-That way, you'll know exactly what you are paying for and you can budget accordingly without any surprises.
+There are several common types of legal fee arrangements used by lawyers, including hourly rates, contingency fees, and flat fee arrangements.
+If your case is relatively routine, such as a will or uncontested divorce, you could consider asking for a flat-fee agreement based on a predetermined amount to help lower your legal fees.
+Then you will know exactly what you are paying for, and you can budget accordingly without any surprises.

 Do Some of the Work Yourself

 People often mistakenly believe that once they hire a lawyer their work is done.
 Depending on the nature of your case, you can save on legal fees throughout the duration of your case by doing some of the work on your own.